Encryption and Security

 Verkada's video cameras securely store video and audio on the device.
 Video data stored on the camera is encrypted using modern Rivest–Shamir–Adleman (RSA) and AES encryption standards.

 Authenticity is confirmed by our Public Key Infrastructure (PKI) and additional security can be made available for offline viewing and management.
-PKI encryption ensures that, even in the unlikely event that someone accesses your Verkada camera, it is impossible to extract any video data from its onboard storage.
+PKI encryption ensures that, even in the unlikely event that someone accesses your Verkada camera, video data is safe on its onboard storage.

 Data is retained on the device for 30, 60, 90, 120, or 365 days (depending on the model purchased) and cannot be tampered with.